tldr-pages/tldr/pages/common/speedcrunch.md

 `Ctrl + 1`

-- Clear calculator of calculations:
+- Clear the calculator of recent calculations:

 `Ctrl + N`

-- Wrap highlighted in parathesis (defaults to wrapping all if nothing selected):
+- Wrap highlighted in parentheses (defaults to wrapping all if nothing selected):

 `Ctrl + P`